Should I Ask Again Or Move On?

 How long should I wait before moving on?

 One day.
-Their silence is clarity.
+Silence is clarity.

 Chemistry is not consistency.
 Interest shows up in follow-through.